ravik-games/AdvancedNeuralNetworkApplication/README.md

 # English

-An application for creating and using neural networks - ANNA.
+An application for creating and using neural networks - anna.
 The application allows the User to create, configure and train a forward propagation neural network (FFNN) to solve classification and prediction tasks (in development).

-**Currently contains most of the conceived functionality, including:**
+**Currently, contains most of the conceived functionality, including:**
 - Loading training/test data;
 - Configuring the neural network architecture;
 - Setting up hyperparameters;